Rookie Historian Goo Hae-ryung: Twenty years ago, Seoraewon

 The series ends three years after "nowadays".
 Min Ik-pyeong and his proxy king are gone and Seoraewon is reinstated.
-Prince Yi Jin is in charge of the throne.
-Dowon can live in leisure outside of the Palace, wandering across the world, while Hae-ryung becomes a full-ranked member of the Yemungwan.
+Prince Yi Jinhas been enthroned.
+Dowon lives in leisure outside of the Palace, wandering across the world, while Hae-ryung has become a full-ranked member of the Yemungwan.
 Prince Yi Rim (Dowon) and Hae-ryung are still in a relationship but not married.
-They find time to travel together.

 Quotation

 (Goo Hae-ryung).
 "Even if you slash my throat, our brushes will not stop writing.
 If I die, another historian will take my place; if you kill that historian, another will take their place.
 Even if you kill every historian in this land, and take away all the paper and brushes, you won't be able to stop us.
 From mouth to mouth, teacher to student, elder to child, history will be told.
 That is the power of truth."

 Cast

 Main

 In the Netflix release, the following three characters are put forward in the opening sequence of each episode: